SNTag/.dotfiles/emacs-26.2/readme.md

   - Navigation (helm-buffers-list)
   - Zotero (helm-bibtex and minimal zotxt)
   - git (magit-mode)
-  - latex (AucTeX [**NOTE**: I do not use latex mode often and rely on pandoc through a makefile and knitr.
-Latex-mode remains in the system in case of future use.])
+  - latex (AucTeX)

 Where possible, I have added notations describing that system.

 ## Why I don't use a literate emacs file (yet)
 Literate emacs seems like a great way to make configs accessible to others.
-There are many literate files that I have used as inspiration for this config, but I cannot adopt it myself just yet.
-There are too many gaps in my knowledge, and I need the room to make a non-linear mess.
-My current approach of isolating modes into many individually loaded files, while inefficient, acts as a way of compartmentalizing the code.
-It's been great to learn from, and makes it easy to edit.
-And importantly, its helping me break the temptation of constantly modifying my system.
+There are many literate files that I have used as inspiration for this config, but I cannot bring myself to adopt it.
+I've become entrenched in a system where in-built commands enable editing of specific modes. ex, 'edit/emacs-ess' enables editing of my ess mode.
+It's helpful to not fall into the pit of endless improvements.
+The literative approach is great for building a well-rounded system, but the temptation is too high to get lost in the larger picture instead of getting things done.

-Not much is lost by my approach.
-I make a point of adding descriptions for any important lines, cite sources/inspiration/copyed from, and mention occasionally how to change it.

 # Outline
 Emacs is not an operating system.
-I leave a good deal of functions to those designed to do them to reduce the work on my part. ex, web links, terminal work.
+I leave a good deal of functions to those designed to do them to reduce the work on my part. ex, web links, bash, etc.

 ## Major differences to most emacs versions
 ### Frame control